RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

   >>> print(UV.phase_type)
   drift

-  # Phase the data to the zenith at first time step
+  # Phase the data to the zenith at first time step.
+Can either be specified
+  # as a astropy Time object or as a float which is taken to be in JD.
   >>> UV.phase_to_time(Time(UV.time_array[0], format='jd'))
   >>> print(UV.phase_type)
   phased

-  # Undo phasing to try another phase center
+  # Undo phasing
   >>> UV.unphase_to_drift()
+  >>> print(UV.phase_type)
+  drift

-  # Phase the data to the zenith at first time step
+  # Phase the data to the zenith at first time step using float JD.
-  # The time_array can be used directly now as input floats
-  # are assumed to be a JD
   >>> UV.phase_to_time(UV.time_array[0])
   >>> print(UV.phase_type)
   phased

-  # Undo phasing to try another phase center
+  # Rephase to another phase center (unphases and rephases under the hood)
-  >>> UV.unphase_to_drift()

   # Phase to a specific ra/dec/epoch (in radians)
   >>> UV.phase(5.23368, 0.710940, epoch="J2000")